 Wars and fires how turned the structure into a grand ruin; it’s abandoned but makes a fantastic subject for photographing.
 There are no guided tours, but there are rumors of underground tunnels that you can try to find at your own risk.

 Founded in the 13th century, the perfectly preserved Pernštejn castle seems to defy the laws of gravity and time.
 Perched on a rock above the village of Nedvědice, Pernštejn the Gothic and Renaissance style is stunning but even more impressive in that it has never been conquered.

-It is often referred to as the “marble castle” due to marble-like stone which frames the doors and windows; renovations revealed 16th-century paintings beneath the plaster wall.
+It is often referred to as the “marble castle” due to the marble-like stone which frames the doors and windows; renovations revealed 16th-century paintings beneath the plaster wall.

 9. Bezdez Castle

-On the edge of a steep hill more than 1,000-feet above sea level in Northern Bohemia, overlooking gently rolling hills is the romantic Bezdez Castle.
+On the edge of a steep hill more than 1,000 feet above sea level in Northern Bohemia, overlooking gently rolling hills is the romantic Bezdez Castle.
 The domineering Gothic castle of Bezděz dates back to 1264, founded by the “Iron & Golden King” Přemysl Otakar II, but the castle complex was completed during the reign of Wenceslas II.

 The background of the castle as it is steeped in Czech history, folklore, and romantic myth.
 In the Baroque period, the castle became a Benedictine monastery and pilgrimage site.
-Lastly, in the 19th-century the abandoned Bezděz became an attraction for romantic souls, among them the famous Czech poet Karel Hynek Mácha and composer Bedřich Smetana.
+Lastly, in the 19th century, the abandoned Bezděz became an attraction for romantic souls, among them the famous Czech poet Karel Hynek Mácha and composer Bedřich Smetana.

-The Romantic Movement’s passion for medieval monuments helped preserve the castle, which is a sole preserved example of an unaltered castle of the 13th-century.
+The Romantic Movement’s passion for medieval monuments helped preserve the castle, which is a sole preserved example of an unaltered castle of the 13th century.
 It is often called the “king of all castles” for its original early Gothic appearance, which has never been tampered with.